anand-manoj-sharma/Loan-Prediction-Model/README.md

 1) test.csv and train.csv contains the raw dataset.

-2)cleantest.csv and cleantrain.csv contains the dataset which is ready for model development.
+2) cleantest.csv and cleantrain.csv contains the dataset which is ready for model development.

    The Data-Analysis notebook contains the analysis part.